electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

     <figcaption><h4>Calculated consumption</h4></figcaption>
 </figure>

+See also [full table](consumptiontable.png) with kinetic energy and consumption for all speeds from 1-100 mph (1-161 km/h)

 ## Is regen the best option always?

 Since regenerative braking is only 80% efficient it is best to avoid using it when you can.
 For scenario 1, driving down Pikes Peak is impossible without regenerative braking.
 If